by Nancy Thomas

 How long should it last?

 We have the children sit one minute for every year of life.
 For example, a five-year-old would sit for five minutes, a ten-year-old for ten minutes.
-We start with 30 seconds or a minute, and build up.
+We start with 30 seconds of still straight and silent, and build up.
 Positive input helps the brain shift.
 Keep it easy so you have ample opportunity to give positive feedback and encouragement!

 How often is it done?